Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

   - **Data Security**: Always shared responsibility
   - **Application Security**: Varies by service model
   - **Network Security**: Varies by service model

-#### Cloud Services Types

-Cloud services are categorized into different models based on the level of control and management provided:

-##### Infrastructure as a Service (IaaS)

-- **What it is**: Provides virtualized computing resources over the internet
-- **What you manage**: Applications, data, runtime, middleware, OS
-- **What the provider manages**: Virtualization, servers, storage, networking

-**Examples**:

-- Virtual machines
-- Storage
-- Networking
-- Operating systems

-**Benefits**:

-- Highest level of control
-- Closest to traditional IT resources
-- Pay only for what you use

-##### Platform as a Service (PaaS)

-- **What it is**: Provides a platform for developing, testing, and managing applications
-- **What you manage**: Applications and data
-- **What the provider manages**: Runtime, middleware, OS, virtualization, servers, storage, networking

-**Examples**:

-- Development tools
-- Database management
-- Business analytics
-- Operating systems

-**Benefits**:

-- Faster development
-- Built-in scalability
-- Reduced management overhead

-##### Software as a Service (SaaS)

-- **What it is**: Software applications delivered over the internet
-- **What you manage**: Data and user access
-- **What the provider manages**: Everything else

-**Examples**:

-- Email services
-- Office applications
-- Customer relationship management
-- Enterprise resource planning

-**Benefits**:

-- No software installation
-- Automatic updates
-- Access from anywhere

-##### Serverless Computing

-- **What it is**: Event-driven computing where you don't manage servers
-- **What you manage**: Code and data
-- **What the provider manages**: Everything else

-**Examples**:

-- Event-driven functions
-- Pay-per-use execution
-- No server management
-- Automatic scaling

-**Benefits**:

-- No server management
-- Pay only for execution time
-- Automatic scaling
-- Event-driven architecture

 ## Core Azure Services